 There is also such a dynamic tension in relation to individuals with mental illness.
-This partly comes from our desire to take care of those who are not able to take care of themselves.
+This partly comes from a desire to take care of those who are not able to take care of themselves.
 Historically, in many countries from which Americans originally came, the king, queen, or government took care of those who could not care for themselves.
-However, there is also a tradition in America related to pioneers' settlement of our vast lands.
-This is represented by the pioneer or cowboy spirit in which we support the individual's right to do what he or she wants and to live the type of life desired.
+However, there is also a tradition in America represented by the pioneer or cowboy spirit in which we support the individual's right to do what they want and to live the type of life desired.

-As Americans, we have contradictory attitudes toward mental illness.
+In the United States, we have contradictory attitudes toward mental illness.
 In terms of treatment, 94% of Americans believe it can help people with mental illness lead normal lives.
 This might suggest that society would encourage treatment of mental illness and reduce any stigma around seeking help.
 However, it is estimated that only about 20% of those with a mental disorder actually sought help in the prior year.
 This may have resulted from embarrassment or an attempt to hide the condition from others.
 This leads to less treatment and may, in turn, affect work and life opportunities.
 The attempt to hide mental problems may also reflect a reality, as only around 60% of Americans believe that people are generally caring and sympathetic to people with mental illness.